juanjsebgarcia/chuwi-minibook-unlocked-bios/README.md

 The goal is to log and share my findings so the community can crack the BIOS to unlock advanced features.

+This involves decompiling and reverse-engineering the current binary.

 # 🚨 !WARNING! 🚨
 Playing with the BIOS is inherently dangerous.
 Tread carefully or you'll end up with a brick.

 I cannot be responsible for any damage caused to your device.

+# Known issues
+Using the AMIBCP to set the tree structure to `USER` or `Supervisor`.
+This does not impact the BIOS even after rebuild.

+Searching for the `magic key` string, a few matches and none convincing.
+The IFR form structure doesn't seem correct for this approach either.

 # Copyright
 To err on the side of caution I will not be uploading pre-cracked BIOS images here.